remil1000/wifi-with-me-docker/README.md

     # docker run -v "$repo_path:/wifi-with-me" -p 8081:8081 "$myname:wifi-with-me"

-should be available on port 8081, you can reverse proxy it if needed
+should be available on port 8081, you can reverse proxy if needed